 As Dean, it is my privilege to welcome you to the Coordinated Master's Degree Program in Nutrition and Dietetics in Pace University College of Health Professions.
-With both our culinary nutrition and our food justice/policy concentration, you are entering a program which has a commitment to the highest standards in professional preparation.
-Both concentrations address deeper challenges that face us for health equity, and recognize the key role of nutrition in individual wellbeing and in public health.
+With our strong focus on culinary nutrition, medical nutrition therapy, and food equity, you are entering a program which has a commitment to the highest standards in professional preparation.
+This program will enable you to address deeper challenges that face us for health equity and communicate the key role of nutrition in individual wellbeing and in public health.